Special Educational Needs and Disabilites

 Education Health Care Plan (EHCP)

-The local authority may decide that the degree of the pupil’s learning difficulty and the nature of the provision necessary to meet the child’s special educational needs is such as to require the authority to determine the child’s special educational provision through an EHCP.
+The local authority may decide that the degree of the pupil’s learning difficulty and the nature of the provision necessary to meet the child’s special educational needs requires the authority to determine the child’s special educational provision through an EHCP.

-Special educational needs & disabilities (SEND) statements and learning difficulty assessments (LDAs) are being replaced with education, health and care (EHC) plans, which cover children and young people until the age of 25.
+Special educational needs & disabilities (SEND) statements and learning difficulty assessments (LDAs) are being replaced with education, health and care plans (EHCP), which cover children and young people until the age of 25.

 Resources